PUT-JUG/lab-rtos/src/en/Lab 01 - Installing the Linux OS.md

 To make the introduction to the Linux OS easier, we will install the distro on the virtual machine (VM).

-By creating the virtual machine, out computer will "simulate" all the resources creating the PC - maiboard chipset, hard drives, graphics card, network interfaces etc. Virtualization is not the same thing as emulation - in contrary to the emulation, the guest system will be proveded with almost direct access to the physical CPU.
+By creating the virtual machine, out computer will "simulate" all the resources creating the PC - mainboard chipset, hard drives, graphics card, network interfaces etc. Virtualization is not the same thing as emulation - in contrary to the emulation, the guest system will be provided with almost direct access to the physical CPU.

 Thanks to the virtualization, we will avoid the risk of damaging the main operating system on our PC, deleting files or removing the partitions.
-In addition, we will be able to run not only the main system (*host), but also one or many virtual systems (*guests*).
+In addition, we will be able to run not only the main system (*host*), but also one or many virtual systems (*guests*).

 In order to manage and run virtual machines, we need the *hypervisor* software.
 During the classes, we will use the *VirtualBox* project, which supports a majority of most popular operating systems both as host or guests (Windows, macOS, numerous Linux distros etc.).